 Ensuring that our internal operations and future business arrangements with third parties comply with applicable healthcare laws and regulations will involve substantial costs.
 It is possible that governmental authorities will conclude that our business practices, including certain arrangements with physicians who receive stock, warrants, or stock options as compensation for services provided to us, do not comply with current or future statutes, regulations, agency guidance, or case law involving applicable fraud and abuse or other healthcare laws and regulations.
 If our operations are found to be in violation of any of the laws described above or any other governmental laws and regulations that may apply to us, we may be subject to significant penalties, including civil, criminal, and administrative penalties, damages, fines, exclusion from U.S. government-funded healthcare programs, such as Medicare and Medicaid, or similar programs in other countries or jurisdictions, disgorgement, imprisonment, contractual damages, reputational harm, diminished profits, additional reporting requirements, and oversight if we become subject to a corporate integrity agreement or similar agreement to resolve allegations of non-compliance with these laws, and the delay, reduction, termination, or restructuring of our operations.
-Further, defending against any such actions can be costly and time consuming and may require significant financial and personnel resources.
-Therefore, even if we are successful in defending against any such actions that may be brought against us, our business may be impaired.
-If any of the physicians or other providers or entities with whom we expect to do business are found not to be in compliance with applicable laws, they may be subject to significant criminal, civil, or administrative sanctions, including exclusions from government-funded healthcare programs and imprisonment.
+Further, defending against any such actions that may be brought against us, our business may be impaired.
+If any of the physicians or other providers or entities with whom we expect to do business are found to be in compliance with applicable laws, they may be subject to significant criminal, civil, or administrative sanctions, including exclusions from government-funded healthcare programs and imprisonment.
 If any of the above occur, it could adversely affect our ability to operate our business and our results of operations.

-$We face intense \ competition \ in \ the \ biotechnology \ and \ pharmaceutical \ industries.$
+We face intense competition in the biotechnology and pharmaceutical industries.